 Mountain Creek – Vernon

 This ever-popular ski spot is busy on holiday weekends for good reason: it offers the best and closest ski experience for New Jersey families.
 With 46 runs, snow tubing, and a vertical drop of 1,000 feet, this mountain has something for everyone.
-Two snow pass options may make your visits more cost-effective if you plan to go more than once.
+Multiple snow pass options may make your visits more cost-effective if you plan to go more than once.

 Ice Skating – Various locations